 A repeated tax audit for already audited periods can be performed in a number of cases, for instance:

-- In case the results of previous controls are inconclusive, incomplete, or not satisfactory.
+- If the results of previous controls are inconclusive, incomplete, or not satisfactory.

 - If certain circumstances are identified that attest to the existence of tax infringements.